abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 It's an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root, and explores as far as possible along each branch before backtracking.

 - **It's all about "Exploring" and Backtracking**
+  - **"Backtracking"** means that when you reach a dead-end, you go back to the last intersection and try another path
   - Think of it as a **maze**, where you're trying to find a way out and you're exploring all the possible paths until you find the exit and when you reach a dead-end, you go back to the last intersection and try another path
+  - Usually time-complexity is `O(n)` as we visit each node once

 > It's called `Depth First Search` because we go deep into the tree before we go wide (asking its children)